ipoom-jeong/gaudi-lab/research/index.md

 ### **CPU Core Microarchitectures and Multi-core Architectures**

-Central Processing Unit (CPU) plays a crucial role in a system by running applications and system software, managing system resources, interacting with I/O devices, _etc_.
-We are exploring advanced microarchitectural techniques (_e.g._, dynamic scheduling and speculation) and novel multi-core architectures (_e.g._, heterogeneous multi-core and simultaneous multi-threading architectures) to improve the performance and energy efficiency of the CPU.
+The Central Processing Unit (CPU) plays a vital role in a system by running applications and system software, managing system resources, interacting with I/O devices, _etc_.
+We are exploring advanced microarchitectural techniques, such as dynamic scheduling and speculation, as well as innovative multi-core architectures like heterogeneous multi-core and simultaneous multi-threading, to enhance the CPU's performance and energy efficiency.

 {% include button.html flip=true style="bare" %}